polyphony-chat/docs/docs/Protocol Specifications/core.md

     keep up with demand, while introducing potential privacy concerns.

     polyproto inherently mitigates some of the possible misuse of a revoked certificate, as the validity of a certificate is usually checked by many parties.
-Especially, if the revocation process is initiated by the actor themselves, the actor already lets all servers they are connected to know that the certificate in question is no longer valid.
+Especially, vocation process is initiated by the actor themselves, the actor already lets all servers they are connected to know that the certificate in question is no longer valid.